Upgrade and Migration Guide

 The example commands in the instructions below assume you are upgrading a tc Server 3.2.9 instance to 4.0.0.RELEASE.

-- Install the new version of tc Server in a new installation directory, as described in Installing Pivotal tc Server.
+- Install the new version of tc Server in a new installation directory, as described in Installing VMware tc Server.
 For example, install tc Server 4.0.0 in

 - If the directory where you want the upgraded server instance to be installed does not exist, create it.